takahideiwai/Crypto/_episodes/03-rsaAns.md

 keypoints:
 - "It is best to copy and paste the private keys, public keys, messages and so on"
 - "Code can be written using vim which is available within the container"
-- "Answers can be found within the answers directory.
-The users will be able to compile to program but will not be able to edit/modify the answers"
+- "An example codes can be found in the answers directory."
 ---
 ## RSA Public-Key Encryption and Signature Lab
 ### Acknowledgement
 This lab was developed with the help of Shatadiya Saha, a graduate student in the Department of Electrical Engineering and Computer Science at Syracuse University.
 This lab was originally designed by [SEEDLabs](http://www.cis.syr.edu/~wedu/seed/Labs_16.04/Crypto/Crypto_RSA/) and Dr. Wenliang Du.

+> ## Warning
+> Example codes are given in this instruction guide however, students are encouraged to create their own code to get the most out of this lab!!
+{: .callout}

 ### Introduction